Want to travel with a UofSC faculty member? Looking for intensive foreign language

 an innovative project, we have something for everyone.
 Review the program models below, and then browse the different options through our program database.

-USC offers intensive, multi-disciplinary overseas summer programs in which students
+UofSC offers intensive, multi-disciplinary overseas summer programs in which students

 Global Exchange Programs

-and vary from program to program.
+are paid overseas and vary from program to program.

 Global Direct Programs